 Encrypt traffic over the backbone or Internet.

-For the rest of the document, IP is used as the passenger protocol and IP as the transport protocol.
+For the rest of the document, IPv4 is used as the passenger protocol and IPv4 as the transport protocol.

 Considerations Regarding Tunnel Interfaces